-Let's simplify the process for you!
+Let’s make the process simple for you.

 How Does Electronic Document Signing Work?